JDBC-ODBC Bridge Connector for Tableau

 • Consume real-time JDBC-ODBC Bridge data in Tableau

-• Consume realtime JDBC-ODBC Bridge API data in Tableau
+• Consume real-time JDBC-ODBC Bridge API data in Tableau

 • JDBC-ODBC Bridge ODBC Driver | ODBC Driver for JDBC-ODBC Bridge | ODBC JDBC-ODBC Bridge Driver | SSIS JDBC-ODBC Bridge Source | SSIS JDBC-ODBC Bridge Destination